wireapp/wire-server/src/understand/federation/architecture.rst

 -------------

-To facilitate connections between federated backends, two new components are added to each backend: :ref:`ingress` and :ref:`federator`.
-The `ingress` is, as the name suggests the ingress point for incoming connections, where requests from other backends are then forwarded to the `federator`, which further processes the requests.
-In addition, the `federator` also acts as *egress* point for requests from internal backend components to other, remote backends.
+To facilitate connections between federated backends, two new components are added to each backend: :ref:`Federation Ingress <federation_ingress>` and :ref:`Federator <federator>`.
+The `Federation Ingress` is, as the name suggests the ingress point for incoming connections from other backends, which are then forwarded to the `Federator`.
+The `Federator` then further processes the requests.
+In addition, the `Federator` also acts as *egress* point for requests from internal backend components to other, remote backends.

 .. image:: img/federated-backend-architecture.png
    :width: 100%